prabrishar1/SIHR/README.md

-The goal of SIHR is to provide inference procedures in the high-dimensional setting for (1) linear functionals in generalized linear regression, (2) individual treatment effects in generalized linear regression (CATE), (3) quadratic functionals in generalized linear regression (QF) (4) inner product in generalized linear regression (InnProd) and (5) distance in generalized linear regression
+The goal of SIHR is to provide inference procedures in the high-dimensional setting for (1) linear functionals in generalized linear regression, (2) conditional average treatment effects in generalized linear regression (CATE), (3) quadratic functionals in generalized linear regression (QF) (4) inner product in generalized linear regression (InnProd) and (5) distance in generalized linear regression